Edinburgh | What to see in Edinburgh: places of interest ⋆ FullTravel.it

 Edinburgh what to see and what to do in the capital of Scotland

 Edinburgh is the capital of Scotland and is a very lively city.
-Known for being a city suitable for all ages, Edinburgh experiences its maximum splendor during the summer with the Festivals that animate the Scottish city.
+Known for being a city suitable for all ages, during the summer it experiences its maximum splendor with the Festivals that enliven the Scottish city.
 Here's what to do in Edinburgh, what to see, how to get around the splendid Scottish city.

 Panorama of Edinburgh